wldfngrs/deribit-api-client/README.md

 ## Logon
 Your initiator should (and that's as compulsory as it gets) have an infinite loop in it's implementation of the `run()` method.
 Don't worry about it, it's something about concurrent programming within the quickFix engine.
 Breaking out of this `run()` method loop should be conditional.

-Besides that, the code here, contains a pretty good implemention of `toAdmin()` that handles logon messages correctly everytime.
+Besides that, the code here contains a pretty good implemention of `toAdmin()` that handles logon messages correctly everytime.

 ## Maintaining sessions
 Within your `onCreate()` method implementation, retrieve your sessionID and store it in a class variable.
 You'd need it passed as an argument to the `sendToTarget()` method.
 Without that, quickFix just can't identify the session within which the correspondence should happen.